Duke tops Cal State Fullerton to open Coach K’s last NCAAs

 “I mean, we all watched the game last night,” said Wendell Moore Jr., who had 13 points, six rebounds and six assists.
 “I mean, obviously we didn’t want it to happen to us as well.”

 The West Region’s No. 2 seed had five players score in double figures while playing in its neighboring state, backed by vocal sections of fans eager to be part of what they hope will be Krzyzewski’s six-game run to title No. 6.
-Next up: Michigan State or Davidson in Sunday’s second round.
+Next up: a matchup with seventh-seeded Michigan State and its Hall of Fame coach, Tom Izzo.

 Krzyzewski was pleased by the way his team used the time leading up to the tournament to regroup and recharge, along with maybe rebuilding some defensive cohesion and communication that had been there earlier this season.